10: No Such Thing As A Soggy Monk

 So this is a,

+I think, extraordinary endurance test.
 Kind of seems like it's the greatest endurance test on our planet, which is done by these monks who are known as the marathon monks.

 And these marathon monks achieve enlightenment by going on these huge thousand-day running challenges that go over the course of seven years.

-And each year they have to do a hundred days in one chunk of running a distance per day so 30 kilometers for the first hundred days then they take a break then they do another hundred days the next year in year two they do 30 kilometers again per day day uh year three it's 30 kilometers again and it's 30 for four but then for five they do 200 days straight on year six it jumps up to 60 kilometers per day for 100 days straight and then in year seven it's 84 kilometers per day for 100 days straight and then 30 kilometers additional 100 days after that and if at any point during this whole process they fail to reach the number that they're meant to reach on that target they kill themselves and only 46 people in the hundred years or so that this has been going on have successfully completed it so they kill themselves if they haven't already died in the meantime exactly but if they if they sort of if they run short by a couple of kilometers they carry they dress in white because the white is the symbol the colour of death.
+And each year they have to do a hundred days in one chunk of running a distance per day so 30 kilometers for the first hundred days then they take a break then they do another hundred days the next year and year two they do 30 kilometers again per day day uh year three it's 30 kilometers again and it's 30 for four but then for five they do 200 days straight on year six it jumps up to 60 kilometers per day for 100 days straight and then in year seven it's 84 kilometers per day for 100 days straight and then 30 kilometers additional hundred days after that and if at any point during this whole process they fail to reach the number that they're meant to reach on that target they kill themselves and only 46 people in the hundred years or so that this has been going on have successfully completed it so they kill themselves if they haven't already died in the meantime exactly but if they if they sort of if they run short by a couple of kilometers they carry they dress in white because the white is the symbol the colour of death.

+So they're dressed for death.
 They bring a sword and a rope.

 Are you sure you got your facts right?